 Cotton and linen scarves are ideal for warmer weather but can work well for warmth maintenance in air-conditioned rooms.
 Beautiful as they can be, cotton and linen scarves are much less popular than their cold-weather counterparts.
 At the end of the day, men really are utilitarian!

 Silk or silk satin is a common material used for dress scarves, which are typically worn only with semi-formal and formal garments such as tuxedos or full dress suits.
-Neckerchiefs are also a version of silk scarf.
-These are an excellent way to jazz up the neckline of a tie-less ensemble, but seem to be the territory of men of middle age or older.
+Neckerchiefs are also a version of the silk scarf.
+These are an excellent way to jazz up the neckline of a tie-less ensemble but seem to be the territory of men of middle age or older.

 The word foulard is French, and to a Frenchman, the term refers to any silk handkerchief.